Summer Program Descriptions

 Maccabee: 2nd – 8th

-Maccabee Camp offers a taste of the programs, sports activities, and facilities featured during the three-week BB Camp Sessions.
+Our one week Maccabee Camp offers a taste of the programs, sports activities, and facilities featured during the three-week BB Camp sessions.
 Campers enjoy a wide spectrum of camp activities while exploring their identity.
-Includes a beach day trip and a night sleeping under the stars.
+Includes a beach day trip and sleeping under the stars.

 Kehila Program: 4th – 8th